About

 I am an academic researcher on terrorism and security, currently employed as a Postdoctoral Research Fellow in Victoria University’s Institute for Sustainable Industries & Liveable Cities (ISILC).

-Since 2010, I have worked on a range of research projects at Victoria University and Monash University, sometimes partnered with government agencies and departments (listed below).
-I currently participate in the Applied Security Science Partnership (ASSP), which involves Victoria University, Victoria Police Counter Terrorism Command, and the Defence Science and Technology Group (DSTG), with initial funding from the Department of Justice and Community Safety Victoria.
+Since 2010, I have worked on a range of basic research, applied research, and research translation projects at Victoria University and Monash University, sometimes partnered with government agencies and departments.
+I currently participate in Victoria University’s Applied Security Science Partnership (ASSP), which has conducted projects for the Victoria Police Counter Terrorism Command, the Department of Justice and Community Safety Victoria, the Department of Home Affairs and the Defence Science and Technology Group.

 I have a PhD in political science from Monash University, having completed a dissertation on roles and agency in transnational support for armed movements, contributing to the fields of terrorism studies and civil war studies.
 I am on the editorial board of the Journal of Policing, Intelligence and Counter Terrorism, contribute to the Addressing Violent Extremism and Radicalisation to Terrorism (AVERT) Research Network at Deakin University, and consult for Valens Global.
 I also worked for eight years as an editor for Analysis and Policy Observatory (APO) at Swinburne University and co-hosted a podcast (with Kate Grealy at the Australian National University) called Sub Rosa.